 - Educating more North Carolinians than any other university

-- Cooperative Extension Service provides services to citizens in all 100 counties and the Eastern Band of Cherokee Indians
+- NC State Extension serves citizens in all 100 counties and the Eastern Band of Cherokee Indians

-- #1 best college in North Carolina (Money)
+- #1 best public college in North Carolina (Money)

-- #6 best value among public universities nationally (U.S. News & World Report)
+- #6 online graduate engineering program nationally (U.S. News & World Report)

-- #6 nationally in online graduate computer and IT programs (U.S. News & World Report)
+- #7 graduate biological/agricultural engineering program nationally (U.S. News & World Report)

 - #8 in MBA programs with the best return on investment (Poets & Quants)

-- #11 in undergraduate entrepreneurship nationally (Princeton Review and Entrepreneur)
+- #15 in undergraduate entrepreneurship nationally (Princeton Review)

 - #16 graduate statistics program nationally (U.S. News & World Report)

-#3 College of Veterinary Medicine in the nation
+#4 College of Veterinary Medicine in the Nation

-- Recent freshman classes boast the highest ACT and SAT scores in university history.
+- Recent first-year classes boast the highest ACT and SAT scores in university history.

 - More than 100 of our students were national scholars and fellows over the past five years.

-- NC State students won a Goldwater Scholarship, a Marshall Scholarship, a Truman Scholarship, a Udall Scholarship, a Fulbright grant and 24 National Science Foundation graduate research fellowships in the 2017-2018 academic year.
+- NC State students won four Goldwater Scholarships and 14 National Science Foundation graduate research fellowships in the 2018-2019 academic year.

-- The Chancellor’s Faculty Excellence Program has hired 69 world-leading educators and researchers in 20 interdisciplinary clusters, including bioinformatics, precision medicine and public science.
+- The Chancellor’s Faculty Excellence Program groups world-leading educators and researchers into 20 interdisciplinary clusters, including bioinformatics, precision medicine and public science.

-- NC State ranks #5 among national research universities in producing Fulbright Scholars in 2017-2018.
+- NC State ranks #3 among national research universities in producing Fulbright Scholars.

-- Twenty-five of our faculty are members of the National Academies.
+- Twenty-three of our faculty are members of the National Academies.

 - One of only two universities in the nation leading two National Science Foundation Engineering Research Centers:

-- NC State leads three federally funded collaborative institutes tackling some of our world’s biggest challenges:
+- Leading three federally funded collaborative institutes tackling some of our world’s biggest challenges: